isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Accompanying children aged 12 and below and are unvaccinated do not need to apply. </li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Applications must be supported with digitally verifiable vaccination certificate QR code(s), if required.
 Please see our <a target="_blank" href="/vtl/faq#QRcode">FAQs</a> for more details.</li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">A VTP is valid for 6 calendar days from the traveller’s chosen date of entry.</li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements (<b>See Criteria 2 above</b>), please write to the Safe Travel Office using the <a target="_blank" href="https://go.gov.sg/sto-enquiry">enquiry form here</a> and provide your vaccination certificate.</li>
+				<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Travellers are required to arrive in Singapore on a designated VTL (Air) flight.
+A VTP (Air) does <b><u>not</u></b> guarantee a ticket on one of the designated flights.
+Travellers are responsible for obtaining their own ticket separately.</li>
 	</ol>
 	</div>
 	</body>